VictorChukwudi/Social-Media-API/README.md

 # Social Media API

-This project is a social media API built with Node.js, Express, Redis, and Socket.IO.
+This project is a social media API built with Node.js, Express, Typescript, Redis, and Socket.IO.
 It provides functionalities for user registration, login, post creation with text and media, following other users, commenting and liking posts, and real-time notifications using sockets.

 ## Features